Find out how to complain about schools in general, school admissions, exclusions and special educational needs provision.

 There is information about school complaints on the Scottish Government website: Guidance on the Scottish Schools (Parental Involvement) Act 2006.

-Citizens Advice provides a lot of information about making complaints in Scotland: Problems at school – Citizens Advice Scotland.
+Citizens Advice provide a lot of information about making complaints in Scotland: Problems at school – Citizens Advice Scotland.

 School Admission Appeals